wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 .. meta::
   :description: Learn about some technical FAQ.

-While configuring an environment some questions may arise.
-This list gathers some of the most frequently asked questions about this topic.
+This frequently-asked-questions list answers some of your more common questions about configuring Wazuh Cloud environments.

 - `How can I send data to my environment?`_

 - `Is it possible to change the URL to access the environment?`_

-- `What happens if I consume all the data of my tier?`_
+- `What will happen when I use my full tier?`_

-- `Can I move from cold storage (offline) to hot storage (online) data?`_
+- `Can I move from cold storage to hot storage data?`_

 - `What if I need to change the size of my tier?`_

-- `Will Elasticsearch's replica shards consume data of my tier?`_

 - `How do I get SSH access to my environment?`_